 With its golden noodles and warm, comforting broth, there’s little that rivals a good bowl of ramen on a cold night or as a filling meal with friends.
 But did you know Japan is home to many different types of ramen?

-Here’s your guide to all the types of ramen and ramen’s various components.
+Here’s your guide to all the different kinds of ramen and ramen’s various components.

 What Is Ramen?